SamRoberts/fuzzy/README.md

 To do
 -----

+- Improve efficiency of simple implementation so existing test suite doesn't randomly take forever if we generate larger text/pattern than normal.
 - Improve match class so we get useful information about what parts of text were skipped, where the group matches are, etc.
 - Use on real-world examples and figure out how to make practically useful.
-- Improve efficiency of test implementation so we can write larger tests with it.
 - Get benchmarks up and running and then start investigating whether we can make code more optimised and safer.
 Current approach is both overly simplistic but also more skeptical of creating new objects than standard